Introduction

 How can you also do research?

-Besides using articles available online or articles that are published by the CEA, I also visited the Library of the Hungarian Parliament.
-Moreover, during a study trip in the Hague we had the chance to visit the Peace Palace Library which was more than useful for all of us.
+In addition to using articles available online and published by CEA UM, I also visited the Library of the Hungarian Parliament.
+Moreover, during a study trip to The Hague, we had the opportunity to visit the Peace Palace Library, which was extremely useful for all of our research.

 What is it like to live in Budapest?

-I really like Budapest itself and the everyday life here.
-My first time in Budapest was when we had the open day and the interview at the CEA.
-To be honest, I was afraid to come here alone, since I didn’t know the city and because of the unfamiliarity of the language, but it turned out really good.
-Eventually I was very proud of myself for coming here.
-I didn’t regret it at all.
-At the beginning it was challenging to adapt to the life here, but it was worth it.
-Budapest is a city with very rich history and interesting architecture.
-Its cultural life is vivid, and its public transport is impeccable.
+I really like Budapest itself and everyday life here.
+I first came here on the occasion of an open day and admission interview organised by CEA UM.
+To be honest, I was a bit afraid to come alone, as I was not familiar with either the city or the Hungarian language.
+In the end, everything turned out very well.
+I was proud of myself for having the courage to take this step, and I do not regret my decision at all.
+At the beginning, adapting to life here was a challenge.
+However, it was worth it, as Budapest has an incredibly rich history and fascinating architecture.
+Its cultural life is also vibrant, and its public transport system is excellent.

 Where do you see yourself in 5-10 years?